 A few years ago I came across a Facebook meme a musician friend had posted about the rules for dating a musician.
-It was an interesting read.
-It made the point that a gig is not a date, and not to expect your boyfriend or girlfriend to give you their undivided attention as interacting with the public is part of their job.
+It was an interesting read which made the point about a gig not being a date, and not to expect your significant other to give you their undivided attention as interacting with the public is part of their job.

 the rules for dating a writer